top of page

 K - GRADE 5 SUNDAY SCHEDULE & CURRICULUM

-• Pre-K-Grade 2: Our hands on curriculum focuses on the building blocks of Jewish learning: holidays, values, Torah stories, and Hebrew introduction.
+• 9 - 11 a.m.
+Class Time for Pre-K - Grade 2: Our hands-on curriculum focuses on the building blocks of Jewish learning: holidays, values, Torah stories, and Hebrew introduction.
 Throughout the year there are several family programs to engage parents in learning and connect them with each other.

 GRADES 3 - 5 WEDNESDAY SCHEDULE AND CURRICULUM

-• 4:00-5:30 p.m.
-Class Time: Focused on small group Hebrew learning and exploring Jewish values through meaningful activities and discussions.
+• 4:15 - 5:30 p.m.
+Hebrew Learning Focus Class Time: Focused on small group Hebrew learning and exploring Jewish values through meaningful activities, discussions, and connections to prayer.

 We recognize that middle school is a time of transition – both in the secular world and in Jewish life.
-Through our Monday afternoon Midrasha program and supplemental opportunities, we help students dig more deeply into their Jewish learning and guide them through the B’nai Mitzvah process and beyond.
+Through our Wednesday afternoon Gesher (Bridge) program and supplemental opportunities, we help students dig more deeply into their Jewish learning and guide them through the B’nai Mitzvah process and beyond.

-• Grades 6-8 Retreats focused on building community.
+• Grades 6 Retreat focused on building community

-Our high school connections emphasis building a safe space for teens to build relationships, strengthen their leadership skills, and explore Judaism in new and exciting ways.
-There are many paths to involvement for our high schoolers including Midrasha on Monday evenings, Teen Internships, gender-based groups, youth group participation and leadership, and trips and retreats.
+Our late-middle school and high school connections emphasis building a safe space for teens to build relationships, strengthen their leadership skills, and explore Judaism in new and exciting ways.
+There are many paths to involvement for our late-middle and high schoolers including Midrasha (Learning Center) on Wednesday evenings, Teen Internships, gender-based groups, youth group participation and leadership, and trips and retreats.
+Classes are split with Grades 7 - 8 together and Grades 9 - 12 together.

 Additional Options

-• Teen Interns monthly training on Sundays 11:30-12:30 p.m. plus internship positions in school, office, or Temple programs (post-B’nai Mitzvah only – details below)
+• Teen Internship positions in school, office, or Temple programs (post-B’nai Mitzvah only – details below)

-• Rosh (girls) and Shevet (boys) monthly groups on Sundays (times vary)
+• Shevet middle school boys’ monthly group on Sundays (times vary)

 • BAYGL events and BAYGL Board leadership (varied times)